Hesitant Turkey seeks mandate for military action against Islamic State

 "That will not be sufficient.
 There is a ground dimension to it," he said, arguing that groups fighting Islamic State, including Kurdish peshmerga forces in northern Iraq and the Iraqi army, needed to be given more support.

-But senior officials have indicated that while Turkey will defend its borders, it is unlikely to intervene unilaterally on the ground in Syria or Iraq, and that a no-fly zone along its frontier policed by the U.S.-led coalition is a key demand.
+But senior officials have indicated that while Turkey will defend its borders, it is unlikely to intervene on the ground in Syria or Iraq unilaterally and that a no-fly zone along its frontier policed by the U.S.-led coalition is a key demand.

-It is also wary of taking any action around the predominantly Kurdish town of Kobani that could strengthen Syrian Kurds linked to PKK militants who fought a long insurgency in southeastern Turkey for greater Kurdish rights.
+It is also wary of taking action around the predominantly Kurdish town of Kobani that could strengthen Syrian Kurds linked to militants who fought a three-decade insurgency in southeastern Turkey for greater Kurdish rights.

 "We have first of all to assure the security of our border.
 That is why we should take a step with respect to a no-fly zone, and we have to have a safe zone," Erdogan said.